Pogify/pogify/README.md

 - No nav bar or alternative
 - Sessions may timeout even if its active.
 - Navigating away from player screen shows an alert.
-- Overall buggy user experience (this project is still in alpha)
 - Pogify will unexpectedly automatically redirect to the Spotify login page if it fails to refresh the login session.
 - State updates by the Spotify Web Player SDK makes two plus updates per state change.
 There is not yet a solution to consolidate and/or drop an update and not post an update.
 - Pogify does not yet comply 100% with Spotify Developer Agreement.
 We are working as fast as possible to remedy this shortfall.
 - there are no tests.
 - And probably many more I forgot about

-## Contributing
+## Contributing and Communication

 - Make a pull request
 - Open an issue
 - Message an admins
-- Join us on Discord: https://discord.gg/WdV3yt
+- Join us on Discord: https://discord.gg/bU6E9Xj
 - [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=PMHPX79UJJVTA&item_name=Pogify&currency_code=USD&source=url) to keep our dev servers running